MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

 # Lab 2 – Exercise 2 – Manage endpoint DLP

-Joni Sherman, the Information Security Administrator at Contoso Ltd., has received reports that employees are copying customer records onto USB drives to work from home.
-While the intent may not be malicious, this behavior increases the risk of accidental data exposure.
-To reduce this risk, Joni needs to create an endpoint DLP policy that detects and blocks the transfer of sensitive data, such as Social Security numbers, to removable storage devices.
+Joni Sherman, the newly hired Information Security Administrator at Contoso Ltd., has been asked to strengthen DLP controls on company devices.
+Some employees have been copying sensitive customer information to USB drives, increasing the risk of data exposure.
+In this lab, Joni will configure an endpoint DLP policy to block these transfers.

 **Tasks**:

-1. Enable device onboarding
-1. Onboard a device to endpoint DLP
+1. Onboard a device for endpoint DLP
 1. Create an endpoint DLP policy
 1. Configure Endpoint DLP settings
 1. Configure Microsoft Purview extension

-## Task 1 – Enable device onboarding

-In this task, you'll enable device onboarding for your organization.

-1. Log into Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin** account.

-1. In **Microsoft Edge**, navigate to **`https://purview.microsoft.com`** and log into the Microsoft Purview portal as **Joni Sherman**. sign in as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Joni's password was set in a previous exercise.

-1. In **Microsoft Edge**, navigate to **`https://purview.microsoft.com`**, then select **Settings** from the left sidebar.

-1. In the left sidebar, expand **Device onboarding** then select **Devices**.

-1. On the **Devices** page, select **Turn on device onboarding** to enable the solution for your tenant.

-1. Accept the **Turn on device onboarding** dialog by selecting **OK**.

-1. Accept the **Device monitoring is being turned on** dialog by selecting **OK**.

-You have now enabled device onboarding and can start to onboard devices to be protected with Endpoint DLP policies.
-The process of enabling the feature might take up to 30 minutes, but you can proceed with the next task as it's not dependent on this.

-## Task 2 – Onboard a device to endpoint DLP
+## Task 1 – Onboard a device for endpoint DLP

-In this task, you will use the local script option to onboard a Windows 11 device to allow it to be protected by Endpoint DLP policies.
+In this task, you'll onboard a Windows 11 device so it's ready to be protected by endpoint DLP policies.

-1. Log into Client 2 VM (SC-400-CL2) as the **SC-400-cl1\admin** account.
+1. Log into **Client 2 VM (SC-400-CL2)** as the **SC-400-cl1\admin** account.

 1. Open Microsoft Edge, and navigate to **`https://purview.microsoft.com`** and log into the Microsoft Purview portal as **Joni Sherman**. sign in as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password was set in a previous exercise.